boost-ext/di/doc/tutorial.md

 ```

-Coming back to our example, we got quite a few `singletons` there as we just needed one instance per application life time.
+Coming back to our example, we got quite a few `singletons` there as we just needed one instance per application lifetime.
 Although scope deduction is very useful, it's not always what we need and therefore `[Boost].DI` allows changing the scope for a given type.

 ```cpp